Mammography Offers Early Detection of Breast Cancer

 Skagit Regional Health offers comprehensive diagnostic services for every phase of breast cancer detection.
 Other diagnostic services for breast cancer include:

 For More Information About Mammography

-To schedule your annual mammogram in Mount Vernon please call the Breast Care Center at 360-424-6161, and in Arlington call Cascade Valley Hospital at 360-814-2168.
+To schedule your annual mammogram please call 360-814-8208 for an appointment at the Women's Imaging Center in Mount Vernon or Cascade Valley Hospital in Arlington.
 Our team can help you schedule a routine mammogram or an advanced breast imaging study, based on your individual needs.